 — ANI (@ANI) March 27, 2020

 The lockdown has exposed the dangers of excluding the urban poor and migrant labourers from targeted forms of welfare and social protection.
-Footage of famished workers desperate to reach their villages amidst the lockdown is testament to this fact.
+Footage of famished workers desperate to reach their villages amidst the lockdown is a testament to this fact.
 Here, you see how cash transfers targeted to the poor can help “people as people”, and not as members of a particular occupational, age or labour group.
 If implemented, it may offer a buffer period to these households for the next unexpected crisis that comes their way.

 Patronising the Poor’s Decision Making

 For legislation on targeted cash transfers to see the light of day, historic prejudices held against giving the poor control over their choices will need discarding.
 Yes, basic income grants cushion the unemployed.
 But this can hold true for any poverty alleviation program.
-After all, unlike Scandinavian welfare models, India can only offer a very basic income support.
+After all, unlike Scandinavian welfare models, India can only offer very basic income support.

 For example, if we took the former Chief Economic Advisor Arvind Subramanian’s proposal of a Quasi-Universal Basic Rural Income (QUBRI) as a reference, transfers would amount to adding ~₹1500 (adjusted for inflation) to a household’s monthly income.
 For a family of four, this amount would certainly not be sufficient to quit working and subsist off of.